Rafinha (footballer, born February 1993): Barcelona

 Rafinha made his league debut for Barcelona on 24 August 2014 in Luis Enrique's first match in charge, playing the first half of an eventual 3–0 win against Elche at the Camp Nou before being replaced by Marc Bartra.
 On 25 November, he assisted Lionel Messi's goal in a 4–0 group stage victory at APOEL, which made him the outright top scorer in the history of the UEFA Champions League; however, he was also sent off for two bookings later on in the match.

 Rafinha scored his first goal for the Blaugrana on 3 December 2014, concluding a 4–0 away win against Huesca in the first leg of the Spanish Cup's last 32 (12–1 aggregate).
 The following 1 February, he recorded his first goal for the team in the domestic league, part of a 3–2 home defeat of Villarreal.
 They went on to win the treble, with the player being an unused substitute in the domestic and European finals.

 With compatriot Neymar out through illness, Rafinha started on the left of Barcelona's attack in the 2015 UEFA Super Cup against Sevilla in Tbilisi, scoring the third goal in a 5–4 win.
 On 16 September he suffered a torn right anterior cruciate ligament during the 1–1 away draw to Roma in the Champions League group phase, leaving the game on a stretcher after being on the receiving end of a heavy challenge from Radja Nainggolan; after surgery, he was expected to be out for about six months.

 Rafinha scored six times in only 18 appearances in the 2016–17 campaign, but also had to undergo surgery to an internal meniscus ailment following a match against Granada in April 2017, going on to be sidelined until the end of the year.

 On 22 January 2018, Inter Milan announced the acquisition of Rafinha on a loan with an option to buy for €35 million.
-He made his debut for the club six days later by entering in the last moments of the 1–1 draw against S.P.A.L.
+He made his debut for the club six days later by entering in the last moments of the 1–1 draw against SPAL.
 He scored his first goal on 6 May, in the 4–0 away victory over Udinese.

 On 24 November 2018, Rafinha ruptured the anterior cruciate ligament of his left knee during a 1–1 draw at Atlético Madrid, being again sidelined for several months.
 On 2 September 2019, immediately after extending his contract until 2021, he rejoined Celta on a season-long loan.